 After securing buy-in on the importance of creating and maintaining content strategy, it’s time to hammer out the strategy itself.

 Step 2: Create your messaging architecture

-Message architecture is vital to aligning communications efforts across an organization.
-It also reflects the org’s common vocabulary regardless of channel.
+Message architecture is vital to aligning communications efforts across an organization when building a content strategy.
+It also reflects the organization’s common vocabulary regardless of channel.

 So how do you build message architecture?

 - Gather the key stakeholders involved in defining your communications initiatives

 - Organize the key terminology used to describe your brand

 - Who you aren’t